cherryramatisdev/my_brain/Gen server - Abstracting state management and task run together.md

 end
 ```

-Now that we saw the server handle functions, the client API is as easy as using the `Agent` or the `Task`, probably those two smashed together because you can have sync code (call) and async code (cast) being used.
+The client code in this specific case will serve as an easy API for the external world, so we don't need to keep referring to the `GenServer` module always.
+With this set of methods we can handle sync code (the list_names method with `call`) and async code (the add_name method with `cast`) easily!

-Observe also that on our `handle_cast` for `:insert` we're using the timer to sleep 5 seconds, below we'll show how this works on the REPL to understand the difference between async and sync calls.
+Observe also that on our `handle_cast` for `:insert` we're using the timer to sleep 5 seconds on purpose!, below we'll show how this works on the REPL to understand the difference between async and sync calls.

 > To view the correct delay, watch the below video: